 Member and employer contributions paid to the Base Plan are set by statute and are established as a percent of covered compensation and earnings from investments.
 Contribution rates are determined by the PERSI Board within limitations, as defined by state law.
-The Board may make periodic changes to employer and employee contribution rates (expressed as percentages of annual covered payroll) if current rates are actuarially determined to be inadequate or in excess to accumulate sufficient assets to pay benefits when due.
+The Board may make periodic changes to employer and employee contribution rates (expressed as percentages of annual covered payroll) that are adequate to accumulate sufficient assets to pay benefits when due.

 The contribution rates for employees are set by statute at 60% (72%) of the employer rate.
-As of June 30, 2016 it was 6.79% (8.36%).
-The employer contribution rate is set by the Retirement Board and was 11.32% (11.66%) of covered compensation.
-The Mackay School District's contributions were \$123,963 for the year ended June 30, 2017.
+As of June 30, 2017 it was 6.79% (8.36%).
+The employer contribution rate as a percent of covered payroll is set by the Retirement Board and was 11.32% (11.66%).
+The Mackay School District's contributions were \$123,603 for the year ended June 30, 2018.